-The 7102 can display temperature in Celsius or Fahrenheit.
+The 7103 can display temperature in Celsius or Fahrenheit.
 The temperature units are shipped from the factory set to Celsius.
 To change to Fahrenheit or back to Celsius there are two ways:

 - 1. Press "SET" and "UP" simultaneously.
-This will change the display units. - 2.
-Press the "SET" key three times from the temperature display to show or
+The display units are changed. or - 1.
+Press the "SET" key three times from the temperature display to show